chinmaydas96/CarND-Traffic-Sign-Classifier-Project/README.md

 In this project, We will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.

+* More info about the project in the [writeup_template.md](https://github.com/chinmaydas96/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md).

 ### Dependencies